udkyo/lup/README.md

 Two important things worth noting - dirs returned have no trailing slash, so we needed to add one after the @ group.

-The other noteworthy things about this example is that by ensuring the path exists in the command prior to the @files:@ block, we filled the complete path.
+The other noteworthy thing about this example is that by ensuring the path exists in the command prior to the @files:@ block, we filled the complete path.
 All the @files@ block captures is the filename so we can use it meaningfully elsewhere.
 If lup returned the entire path, copying and adding a prefix to a file like this would be more complicated.

 However, the example above can be simplified further:

-`lup -t cp "/tmp/foo/@files:*@" "/tmp/bar/@dirs:*@/FILE_@1@"`
+`lup cp "/tmp/foo/@files:*@" "/tmp/bar/@dirs:*@/FILE_@1@"`

-When the files/dir/all blocks don't contain a path (i.e. they only contain the term followed by a colon) lup uses any path detected immediately prior to the block opening as the path processing should take place on, and all you need to provide to @files: is the pattern you would like to match.
+When the files/dir/all blocks don't contain a path lup uses any path it detects immediately prior to the block opening as the path processing should take place on, and all you need to provide to @files: is the pattern you would like to match.

-Or, to put it another way, these two things are more or less the same, but with one major difference which we'll discuss next:
+Or, to put it another way, these two things are more or less the same, except for one major difference which we'll discuss next:

 `/tmp/foo/@files:*@`
 `/tmp/foo/@files:/tmp/foo/*@`

-Where lup's behavior varies is when pattern matching outside the @@s, lup references the *full file path* for each match.
+However, when pattern a pattern is provided outside the @@s, lup references the *full file path* for each match.

 These will show the same results as we're only echoing the full path: